RedisLabs/redislabs-docs/content/platforms/kubernetes/upgrading-kubernetes-with-operator.md

 If you have made changes to the role, role binding, rbac or crd in the previous version you must merge them with the updated declarations in the new version files.
     {{% /note %}}

-1. After the Operator and Services Rigger upgrades are complete:
+1. After the Operator upgrade is complete:
     1. Run `kubectl edit rec` in the namespace your Redis Enterprise Cluster is deployed in.
     1. Replace the `image:` declaration under `redisEnterpriseImageSpec` with the new version tag provided in the release documentation.